archana98priya/code.fun.do-recipe-app/README.md

     python manage.py runserver

- Limitations: Due to lack of proper dataset, only the idea of recipes and kitchen leftovers could be implemented.
  Note:
  In the ingredients section, 5 ingredients are needed to be added.